Hellboy: The Crooked Man and Others: The Crooked Man

-Synopsis

-Wandering in the Appalachian mountains in 1958 (after "finishing up some stuff down South"), Hellboy encounters Tom Ferrell, a native of the region returning for the first time in decades to atone for his youthful initiation as a witch.
+Wandering in the Appalachian Mountains in 1958 (after "finishing up some stuff down South"), Hellboy encounters Tom Ferrell, a native of the region returning for the first time in decades to atone for his youthful initiation as a witch.
 Ferrell has never practiced magic but carries a "witch-bone" which has gotten him safely through his travels and his service in World War II.
 They befriend Cora Fisher, a witch driven to magic by personal tragedy, and encounter Effie Kolb, the youthful-appearing witch who first initiated Tom, who brought Tom his dying father whom she turned into a horse that she rode to death.
-Tom resolves to take his father's corpse to a church up in "The Hurricane," a part of the mountain dominated by "The Crooked Man," an eighteenth-century miser and war profiteer named Jeremiah Witkins who was hanged for his crimes yet returned from Hell as the region's resident Devil.
+Tom resolves to take his father's corpse to a church up in "The Hurricane", a part of the mountain dominated by "The Crooked Man", an eighteenth-century miser and war profiteer named Jeremiah Witkins who was hanged for his crimes yet returned from Hell as the region's resident Devil.
 Tom invites Hellboy to accompany him and Cora, helping to save the girl's soul while knowing he can never escape the Crooked Man.